-Seal Pup Birthing Season South Puget Sound, Late June - September Harbor seal pups grace our lives by visiting inland Puget Sound shores in early summer and fall.
+Seal Pup Birthing Season Alert: Pupping season soon to begin on outer WA coast Harbor seal pups grace our lives by visiting inland Puget Sound shores in early summer and fall.
 However, along the coastlines of Washington and Oregon, they are born as early as April (view map of pupping season).
-The pups "haul out" to get much-needed rest and warmth by sleeping peacefully on the beaches and rocks, often alone for long hours.
+The pups "haul out" to get much-needed rest and warmth by sleeping on beaches and shoreline rocks, often alone for long hours.
 These pups are extremely vulnerable at this time and need our protection to help them survive; only 50% of harbor seals survive their first year.

 Weaned pups need protection and rest, too, since they are now on their own without mom's rich milk for survival.
 A pup that is scared back into the water, wasting precious calories, will be weak and more prone to low body weight, parasites and predators.
-Please give them space!
+Please give them space.
+It is against Federal and Washington State law to feed, touch or move seal pups (read more about common mistakes punishable by law on Seal Sitters' Blubberblog).
 Since harbor seal pups do come ashore to regulate their temperature and gain the strength required for their survival, a pup that is alone onshore is not necessarily abandoned or sick.
 Call your local stranding network to report marine mammals on shore.

 Who to call?
 If you see a seal or other marine mammal on beaches in West Seattle (King County) from Brace Point through the Duwamish River, please call Seal Sitters Marine Mammal Stranding Network's Hotline: 206-905-SEAL (7325).

 For all other beaches in Washington and Oregon, please call the NOAA NW Stranding Hotline: 1-866-767-6114.